davebracken/PKA-Marker/README.md

 ## Command line options.
-The command line options allow some of the settings stored in configuration files to be overriden.
+The command line options allow some of the settings stored in configuration files to be overridden.
 See [Configuration file options](#configuration-file-options) for details.
 The command line options can be seen by running *pka_marker* with `--help` or `-h`
 <pre>
 options: